 Welcome new readers of RMP’s quarterly H2 infrastructure report.
-Each quarter we look back on the major stories related to hydrogen infrastructure advancements and we compare the current AFDC database to the AFDC database in the prior quarter to see what has changed.
+Each quarter RMP looks back on the major stories related to hydrogen infrastructure advancements in the USA & Canada.
+RMP compares the current Alternative Fuels DataCenter database to the AFDC database in the prior quarter to see what has changed.
 The AFDC database is updated by the US Dept of Energy & can be found by clicking here.
-Canada does not have a centralized database of alternative fuel vehicle information so we collect Canadian data by hand in RMP’s own data tables.
-Ok, on with the report…
+RMP also follows the #hydrogen hashtag on Twitter to stay plugged into the latest develops around the world.
+Clickthrough to read all the updates & news from the past three months.

 Sideways.
 It’s the best word to describe the last quarter of hydrogen infrastructure development in the USA & Canada.
 All the Linde stations in California changed names in the AFDC database.
 Linde Emeryville is now Messer Emeryville.
 Linde San Ramon is now Iwatani San Ramon.
 Linde Mountain View is now Iwatani Mountain View.
 And lastly, Linde San Juan Capistrano is now also an Iwatani station.
 If anyone reading has links to stories about the change from Linde to Iwatani, please leave them in the comment section.
 No stories turned up regarding the switch from Linde to Iwatani when Google searching.